YosefLab/Compass/README.md

 # Compass
 ### In-Silico Modeling of Metabolic Heterogeneity using Single-Cell Transcriptomes
-Cellular metabolism is a major regulator of immune response, but it is not easy to study the metabolic status of an individual immune cell using current technologies.
-This motivated us to develop an in silico approach to infer metabolic status of an immune cell by using single-cell transcriptomes.
-Here, we present Compass, an algorithm to characterize the metabolic landscape of single cells based on single-cell RNA-Seq profiles and flux balance analysis.
+Cellular metabolism, a key regulator of immune responses, is difficult to study with current technologies in individual cells.
+We therefore developed Compass, an in silico approach to infer metabolic status of cells based on transcriptome data, which is readily available even in single cell resolutions.

-For specific details regarding our method, please see the following manuscript (Insert Hyperlink)
+This page provides an installation guide and a workthrough of a standard analysis.
+For a detailed description of the algorithm, refer to the biorxiv preprint.
+(Insert Hyperlink)

 ## Install